 This allowed us to repeat the test on each thermostat immediately, leading (in our opinion!) to a better, direct comparison between models.
-This led right into the first scoring category that we assessed: Install & Support.

 The most important scoring metric that we looked at, and consequently the metric that made up the majority of our scores, was ease of use.
 We looked at the initial thermostat setup, setting the date and time, as well as setting a sample schedule — something that would be applicable to a standard office.
 Initially, we would attempt to accomplish each of these tasks without consulting the manual — as we know there are plenty of people out there that might not necessarily consult it — and only looking at it when we were truly stuck, ranking each product on its ease of use and intuitiveness.
 Some of the models guide you through a series of prompts, and were by far the easiest, while others definitely required the manual to have any chance of figuring out what to do.

 After initializing each thermostat, we played with setting up the more advanced features, such as setting a lock on the thermostat, multiple heating stages, and notifications.
 Finally, the ease of adjusting the current temperature, and the variety of customization each thermostat allowed for holding the adjusted temperature.
-Some model would simply hold it indefinitely, while others would wait until the next scheduled change.
+Some models would simply hold it indefinitely, while others would wait until the next scheduled change.

 We also rated the supplied documentation to aid with install for each product, either the hardcopy manual, guided prompts, or online resources.
-After figuring out how to connect each thermostat, we installed each model on out testing board, as well as in our office.
+After figuring out how to connect each thermostat, we installed each model on our testing board, as well as in our office.

 Finally, we looked at the ease of installing the companion app and connecting the thermostats to our WiFi network.
-This leads right into the next rating metric we evaluated: Remote Access.

 For our remote access metric, we essentially repeated the majority of our ease of use tests, now attempting to complete the various tasks remotely through the internet connection.
 We set schedules, modified basic and advanced settings, and adjusted the current temperature through the remote interface, and ranked their performance.

 The final metric that we assessed — and one that we did not originally think would come into play — was the accuracy of the thermostats.
 We procured a lab-grade thermometer and compared it to the temperatures read by the thermostats, multiple times and across a large range.For a more descriptive look at the side-by-side performance of these products, take a glance at our WiFi Smart Thermostat Review, or take a look at our Buying Advice article for a detailed discussion of why you would even want one of these products in the first place.